Another new coronavirus variant found in Nigeria, says Africa CDC

 The detection of the new variants in Nigeria and South Africa prompted an emergency meeting of the Africa CDC this week, Nkengasong said.

 The news comes as cases are surging in both Nigeria and South Africa.
-In the past week, Nigeria reported a 52 percent increase in cases and South Africa a 40 percent increase, Nkengasong said.
+In the past week, Nigeria reported a 52% increase in cases and South Africa a 40% increase, Nkengasong said.

 He said there was no evidence the new variant was contributing to increased transmission in Nigeria, but cautioned the country does less genomic surveillance than Britain.